intel-unesp-mcp/infieri2019-session1/README.md

 $ cd infieri-2017-basic/src
 ```

-This is your **SOURCE-DIR**.
+This will be referred as your **SOURCE-DIR**.

 Please refer to the teaching assistant(s) for more details.

 ## Intel's environment variables

-After you connect to a remote server, set the environment variables used by the intel tools running the following script:
+After you connect to the remote server, set the environment variables necessary for the Intel development tools by running the following command:

 ```
 [SERVER]$ source /opt/intel/parallel_studio_xe_2017.1.043/psxevars.sh intel64